Sebastian-Montoya-B/Alpha-PDI/README.md

 ## Functionality and origin

-The R code provided in this repository was designed to quantify the generality of species in consumer-resource interactions.
-Our analysis can also be used to quantify the generality of nodes in any consumer-resource network, given that the main assumptions explained in our paper are met.
+The R code provided in this repository was designed to quantify the degree of generalization of species in consumer-resource interactions.
+Our analysis can also be used to quantify the degree of generalization of nodes in any consumer-resource network, given that the main assumptions explained in our paper are met.
 Therefore, read our paper carefully before using the functions provided here.

 ## Instructions